htrajan/ht-drawsteel/Classes Single Page/Fury.md

 </tr>
 <tr class="even">
 <td>12 (Level 4)</td>
-<td>- While in wolf or hybrid wolf form, you can use all your abilities, and your attacks do ���.<br />
+<td>- While in wolf or hybrid wolf form, you can use all your abilities, and your attacks do [SURGE][SURGE][SURGE].<br />
-- When you attack a target while in wolf or hybrid wolf form, the next ally to damage that target before the start of your next turn has ��� against the target.</td>
+- When you attack a target while in wolf or hybrid wolf form, the next ally to damage that target before the start of your next turn has [SURGE][SURGE][SURGE] against the target.</td>
 </tr>
 <tr class="odd">
 <td>15 (Level 7)</td>